United Kingdom in the Eurovision Song Contest 1959: Eurovision Song Contest British Final

-The Eurovision Song Contest British Final was a national final organised by the BBC to select the United Kingdom's entry for the contest.
+The Eurovision Song Contest British Final was a national final organised by the BBC to select its entry for the contest.
 The selection consisted of two semi-finals held on 2 February and 5 February 1959, and a final held on 7 February 1959, broadcast on BBC Television and presented by Pete Murray.

 The songs were scored by seven 14-member regional juries representing the South of England, the Midlands, Northern England, Northern Ireland, Scotland, Wales, and the West of England.

 Competing entries

 Twelve entries were shortlisted by the BBC for the contest.
 "I'll Be With You" was originally scheduled to be performed by Alma Cogan, but was replaced by Marion Keene.

 Shows

 Semi-final 1

 Semi-final 1 was held on 2 February 1959.
 The highlighted songs qualified for the final.

 Semi-final 2

 Semi-final 2 was held on 5 February 1959.
 The highlighted songs qualified for the final.